DNSBelgium/mercator-workshop/slides.md

 In this workshop, we use AWS Cloud9, an IDE in the cloud.
 Cloud9 offers a linux environment with some tool pre-installed like Java or Docker.

+> To open your Cloud9 environment, you first need to login to AWS using the signin url you received by mail.
+Next, you can access your Cloud9 environment with the Cloud9 link in the same email.

 We are going to use some extra tools during this workshop:
 * `postgresql` client to connect to the DB